GETRISHU/Dashboard-Widget/README.md

 # Start the development server
 npm run dev

-The main components of the dashboard were:
+🚀 Usage

-A Dashboard Context for state management
+Run the development server and open the app in your browser.
+Use the dashboard to view widgets organized by category and add new widgets via the modal.
-A main Dashboard component to display categories and widgets Category sections to organize widgets
+#
-Widget cards with charts and content
+📄 License
-An Add Widget modal for creating new widgets
+MIT License © 2025 Rishi Ranjan Kumar